Chart Color Schemes

 Cardiff features high concentrations of group households, with a fairly typical median household size

-Family households constitute 66.7% of all households, consisting of 26.1% couples with children, 25.3% couples without children, and 14.0% single parent families.
-Non-family households account for the remaining 33.3%, with lone person households at 29.4% and group households comprising 3.8% of the total.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Family households comprise 66.7% of all households, including 26.1% couples with children, 25.3% couples without children, and 14.0% single parent families.
+Non-family households make up the remaining 33.3%, with lone person households at 29.4% and group households comprising 3.8%.
+The median household size is 2.4 people, matching the Regional NSW average.

 Frequently Asked Questions - Households